 If your ratio is greater than one, you have enough liquid assets and cash to cover all your current payment commitments.
 However, maximising your ratio to the highest possible number above one isn’t necessarily making the best use of your current assets.
 You may be able to better invest your assets to grow your business.

 On the other hand, if your ratio is less than one, you won’t be able to meet all your current repayment commitments.
-You will need some form of business finance to help you boost your working capital, like invoice finance or trade finance.
+You will need some form of business finance to help you boost your working capital, like invoice finance.

 There is no magic number for what your NWC ratio should be.
 It depends on your specific business needs and goals.
 Working capital management can ensure the business is operating at the most efficient ratio and requires monitoring of your current assets and liabilities.